During the time that Amiga was popular both in the EU and US, you had one of those gorgeous devices.

 You can create your own hard drive file, using HDF Creator.

-The procedure is rather simple but extremely fuzzily documented on the net.
+The procedure is rather simple but fuzzily documented on the net.
 Here is what I did and worked like a charm after hitting every possible wall along the way.
-If there wasn’t a wall, I build one, ran into it and then kept going.
+If there wasn’t a wall, I built one, ran into it, and then kept going.

-- Create an HD file big enough to hold all your future, don’t be stingy, resize it isn’t as simple as with a Linux partition.
+- Create an HD file big enough to hold all your future, don’t be stingy, resizing it isn’t as simple as with a Linux partition.

 - On the floppy tab of FS-UAE add to the Media Swap List all the 6 installations disk for Workbench 3.1.
 If you don’t have them, I trust that you know how to use Google and ADFs (floppy disk images).
 AmigaForever doesn’t have a version for macOS, I bought it there and figure out manually how to extract the files for macOS.
-There are other questionable ways of doing it, but I have no desire of breaking the laws of any country.
+There are other questionable ways of doing it, but I have no desire of breaking the laws of any country or contributing to piracy.
 So figure it out.

 - Boot and when you see the Kickstarter screen swap in the first disk and proceed to install as necessary.